September 11, 2001: The Day That Changed the World

-This 9/11 Memorial & Museum curated exhibition reflects the core pillars of commemoration, education, and inspiration as we prepare to observe the 20th anniversary of the 9/11 attacks.
+This 9/11 Memorial & Museum curated exhibition reflects the core pillars of commemoration, education, and inspiration observed during the 20th anniversary of the 9/11 attacks.

 Registration & Eligibility

 Librarians and educators are eligible to register to download this poster exhibition.
-Those who register will be invited to join a virtual training session, which will include a live virtual tour of the 9/11 Memorial Museum, as well as information on how to use the Museum’s online resources to supplement the exhibition.
-Registration will also enable all participating librarians and educators to contact Museum educators, pose questions, share expertise, offer advice, and engage in peer sharing and learning.
+Those who register will be able to access a recorded training session, which includes details on how to print and mount the posters and highlights the Museum's online educational resources to supplement the exhibition.
+Promotional materials are available as well.

 Frequently Asked Questions